 Conventional wisdom in the pool business—at least, until recently—suggests an ideal range of CYA to be 30-50ppm, with a minimum of 10ppm and a maximum of 100ppm.
 Ranges vary, depending on state laws.
 We at Orenda recommend a little as possible (30ppm or less, ideally).
 Why do we differ?
 Because we recognize the need for chlorine to have longevity in sunlight, but also recognize its impact on sanitation.
 Additionally, with enzymes, chlorine levels can be minimal while maintaining a strong ORP.

+The problem is not stabilization of chlorine.
+It's overstabilization.
 When water evaporates, CYA stays behind.
 Because of that, cyanuric acid stays in the water for a long, long time.
 This can be considered a benefit for some…but it can also be a problem down the road.
 For the most part, CYA levels can remain very stable if you’re not adding more of it to the water.
 The problems occur when CYA levels get too high.

 3. Problems with cyanuric acid